Chair/Speaker Information | CNSF Congress

 *Details "subject to change".
 Please check back for the latest information.

-• Chair email invite sent (Important Guidelines/Access Key) - December 5
+- Invite Chairs (Important Guidelines/Access Key) - early December

-• Chairs confirm Course/Session Outline & Speakers email list (Chair Tasks) - JANUARY 15
+- Course Outline & Speakers list DUE (Chair Tasks) - JANUARY 22

-• Speakers email invite sent (Important Guidelines/Access Key) - January 29
+- Invite Speakers (Important Guidelines/Access Key) - January 29

-• Chair/Speaker Agreement to Participate (Harvester Task) - February 13
+- Agreement to Participate (Harvester Task) - February 19

-• Chair/Speaker Disclosure of Conflict of Interest (Harvester Task) - February 13
+- Disclosure of Conflict of Interest (Harvester Task) - February 19

-• Upload 'PDF' copy of presentation Delegate 'COURSE NOTES/Slides' (Speakers task) - 1 day prior to session
+- Upload a 'PDF' copy of 'COURSE NOTES/Slides' a 'PDF' copy of presentation (Speakers task) - 1 day prior to session

 Course Budget